-- A) Dues.
-The City agrees to deduct the Union dues from the pay of all employees who are members of the bargaining unit.
-The amount to be deducted shall be certified to the City by the Treasurer of the Union, and the aggregate deductions of those members shall be remitted, together with an itemized statement, to the Treasurer of the Union by the tenth (10th) day of the succeeding month, after such deductions are made.
-The City shall also deduct from wages and transmit to the Union monthly the fair share payments (equal to the dues payments) of those employees who do not authorize the deduction of dues, or who do not join the Union. - B) Fair Share.
-All employees covered by this Contract shall, within thirty (30) days following their date of hire either (1) become and remain a member of the Union, or (2) tender to the Union his fair share of the cost of negotiating and administering the labor agreement which amount shall be certified to the City by the Union.
-If the employee has not joined the Union by the required time, the Fair Share shall be deducted from the employee's salary and paid to the Union.
+- A) Dues: The City agrees to deduct and forward Union dues from the pay of all employees who are members of the bargaining unit.
+The amount to be deducted shall be certified to the City by the Treasurer of the Union, and the aggregate deductions of those dues shall be remitted, together with an itemized statement, to the Treasurer of the Union by the tenth (10th) day of the succeeding month, after such deductions are made.
+The City shall also deduct from wages and transmit to the Union monthly the fair share payments (equal to the dues payments) of those employees that do not authorize the deduction of dues, or that do not join the Union. - B) Fair Share: All employees covered by this Contract shall, within thirty (30) days following their date of hire either (1) become a member of the Union, or (2) have his or her fair share of the cost of negotiating and administering the labor agreement deducted monthly from his or her pay in an amount that shall be certified to the City by the Union.
 Provided, however, no employee shall be required to pay Fair Share if the employee's refusal is based upon bona fide religious tenets or teachings of a church or religious body of which the employee is a member.
 Such employee shall pay an amount of money equal to regular dues to a non-religious charity or charitable organization mutually agreed upon by the employee and the Union.
-The employee must furnish written proof of payment to the Union and the City on a quarterly basis. - C) Indemnities.
-The Union shall indemnify and hold the City harmless against any and all claims, damages, suits or other forms of liability which may arise out of any action taken by the City for the purpose of complying with the provisions of this Article.
+The employee must furnish written proof of payment to the Union and the City on a quarterly basis.

+C) Indemnities: The Union shall indemnify and hold the City harmless against any and all claims, damages, suits or other actions alleging City liability which may arise out of any action taken by the City for the purpose of complying with the provisions of this Article.